Ben Shapiro: Religion

-He has also said immigrants from Islamic countries "degrade" the United States.

 United States politics

 In 2006, Shapiro called for sedition laws to be reinstated.
 He cited speeches critical of the George W. Bush administration by Democrats Al Gore, John Kerry and Howard Dean as "disloyal" and seditious.
-Shapiro subsequently retracted these views in a 2018 column, stating that his 2006 column "absolutely blows.
+Shapiro retracted these views in a 2018 column, stating that his 2006 column "absolutely blows.
 It's garbage" and adding that the idea of sedition laws was "inherently idiotic".
 Shapiro later described President Barack Obama's 2010 State of the Union Address as "philosophically fascist."

-Shapiro has called for lowering taxes on the very wealthy.
-He has also backed privatizing Social Security and repealing the Affordable Care Act.
-In August 2022, Shapiro argued that "Marxism can't work in America," saying this was because of "high levels of societal income mobility".

-Personal life
+Personal life and family

+Shapiro is a cousin of Mara Wilson, who has disavowed him due to their differing political beliefs: Shapiro has right-wing views, while Wilson has left-wing beliefs.
+It was reported in 2020 that they had not contacted each other for several years.
+Shapiro's sister, Abigail Shapiro, who studied operatic singing, is a conservative media influencer who posts videos on her YouTube channel "Classically Abby".
+She has been subjected to online antisemitic trolling due to her brother's high public profile.

-In 2008, Shapiro married Mor Toledano, an Israeli medical doctor of Moroccan descent, and they lived in Los Angeles.
-The couple has two daughters and a son.
+In 2008, Shapiro married Mor Toledano, an Israeli medical doctor of Moroccan Jewish descent, and they lived in Los Angeles.
+The couple have two daughters and two sons.
 They practice Orthodox Judaism.

-In 2019, the FBI arrested a man from Washington for making death threats against Shapiro and his family.

-In September 2020, Shapiro announced that he and his family were moving out of California.
-Shapiro relocated the headquarters of his Daily Wire enterprise to Nashville, Tennessee, but he resettled in South Florida.
+In September 2020, Shapiro announced that he and his family were leaving California.
+While he relocated the headquarters of his Daily Wire enterprise to Nashville, Tennessee, he and his family resettled in Florida.

-Shapiro's sister, Abigail Shapiro, who studied operatic singing, is a conservative female media influencer who posts videos on her YouTube channel "Classically Abby".
-She has been subjected to online antisemitic trolling due to her brother's high public profile.
-Ben Shapiro is a cousin of writer and actress Mara Wilson, though the two are not on speaking terms due to their conflicting political views.